-- 1. Any temporary building or structure, or earthworks or site development activity associated with temporary activities must meet the maximum height, height in relation to boundaries, setbacks, hazard exclusion areas, vegetation clearance standards, and earthworks performance standards of the zone in which they are located, except: - a. temporary signs (see Rule 4.5.7); - b. setbacks from coast and water bodies, provided the building or structure is set back from the coast or water bodies a minimum of 5m; - c. any temporary building or structure associated with construction are exempt from meeting performance standards for maximum height, height in relation to boundary, and boundary setbacks provided they are erected for no more than 90 days; and - d. any structure associated with mobile trading or military exercises is exempt from meeting the performance standard for setback from designated rail corridor. - 2.
-Any temporary building or structure associated with temporary activities may be located on parking areas required to meet the performance standard for minimum mobility car parking for up to 90 days. - 3.
-Activities that contravene this performance standard are restricted discretionary activities. - 1.
-Any temporary building or structure, or earthworks or site development activity associated with temporary activities must meet the maximum height, height in relation to boundaries, setbacks, hazard exclusion areas, vegetation clearance standards, and earthworks performance standards of the zone in which they are located, except: - a. temporary signs (see Rule 4.5.7); - b. setbacks from coast and water bodies, provided the building or structure is set back from the coast or water bodies a minimum of 5m; - c. any temporary building or structure associated with construction and site investigation are exempt from meeting performance standards for maximum height, height in relation to boundary, and boundary setbacks provided they are erected for no more than 90 days; and {Change Earth1} - d. any structure associated with mobile trading or military exercises is exempt from meeting the performance standard for setback from designated rail corridor. - Any temporary building or structure associated with temporary activities may be located on parking areas required to meet the performance standard for minimum mobility car parking for up to 90 days. {Change CP24} - 3.
+- Temporary buildings, structures, earthworks, and site development activities associated with temporary activities must meet the maximum height, height in relation to boundaries, setbacks, hazard exclusion areas, vegetation clearance standards, and earthworks performance standards of the zone in which they are located, except: - a. temporary signs (see Rule 4.5.7); - b. setbacks from coast and water bodies, provided buildings and structures are set back from the coast or water bodies a minimum of 5m; and - c. temporary buildings and structures associated with construction are exempt from meeting performance standards for maximum height, height in relation to boundary, and boundary setbacks provided they are erected for no more than 90 days. - 2.
+Temporary buildings and structures associated with temporary activities may be located on parking areas required to meet the performance standard for minimum car parking for up to 90 days. - 3.
 Activities that contravene this performance standard are restricted discretionary activities.